uabrc/uabrc.github.io/docs/cheaha/software/modules.md

     TopHat/2.1.1-foss-2016a
     ```

-2. Be selective and only load a specific module version that you need for your current workflow.Loading unnecessary modules can lead to conflicts and inefficiencies.
+2. Be selective and only load a specific module version that you need for your current workflow.
+Loading unnecessary modules can lead to conflicts and inefficiencies.
 3. Before loading modules in a shell/bash/sbatch script, use a clean shell by using `module reset` at the beginning.
       - What it does:
          - Clearing loaded modules.